 Ask your project team to provide you with regular project estimates and performance reports, which is basically measuring project performance data put through the prism of the project management plan.
 The major variables to control include time, costs, resources, and deliverables.
 For a performance report to be readable, it should be simple, fast, and cheap to obtain because there is no value in tracking project progress if data collection takes more effort than the project itself.
 Besides digital documentation, use online communication software to conduct meetings and talk to your project team in person.

 In addition to regular updates from your team, you should be able to access performance data yourself in real life and during each stage of the project lifecycle.
 For this purpose, use project monitoring tools, such as Teamwork, Trello, Jira, Notion, Harvest, CoSchedule, Basecamp, VSTS, or ProofHub.
-These project management tools also greatly facilitate project planning and the process of data exchange.
-More about tools to monitor project progress and not only, you can read in our recent article.
+These project management tools to monitor project progress also greatly facilitate project planning and the process of data exchange.

 Create a “Conflict Log” spreadsheet, where you list all the issues with the stakeholders, customers, and team members by chronological order.
 This is one of the central project management tools, which will allow you to identify disruptive behavioral patterns if any, and make sure that no issues are left unresolved.
 It will also serve as a useful tool to analyze past conflict situations and tendencies and to prevent such from occurring throughout the future projects.